 - Advantages and Disadvantages to deregister for VAT

 If you are keen to outsource your account departments or intend to grow your business beyond limitations, we have got you covered with professional solutions.
 Get in touch to get instant help!

 In case your business is falling below the deregistration threshold, you are allowed to deregister for VAT.
 If your expectation says that taxable sales will go below the threshold, the situation will bring allowance as well.
 A business doesn’t have to be VAT registered.
 Rather there are circumstances in which deregister for VAT is a more suitable option.

 Before you hop on to making a decision, it is important all surrounding circumstances, turnover, and consider your business activities.
 Sometimes you are unsure of where your business stand.
 If your business is experiencing turnover below the threshold, a prudent decision to consider is that you deregister for VAT until you can reclaim for such cost and remain VAT registered.

 Before you decide on an unsure stage of your business, reach out to our experts for professional advice for a better understanding.
 Which will lead to wise and productive business decisions.

 Reasons For VAT Deregistration:

 There are two main reasons for a business to deregister for VAT.

-- When it is expected to have more taxable turnover than the deregistration threshold.
+- When it is not expected to have more taxable turnover than the deregistration threshold.

 - When taxable supplies are stopped.